Gabriel Czechowicz

 Gabriel Czechowicz (1876-1938) was a Polish lawyer, economist and politician.
 He was the Polish Treasury Minister from 1926 to 1929.
 Accused of misuse of government funds, Czechowicz was the only Polish politician of the interwar period that faced the State Tribunal of the Republic of Poland in the so-called Czechowicz Case.
 The case was dropped without ruling due to pressure from the Sanacja regime.

 Early years

-Gabriel Czechowicz was born on October 2, 1876 in his family real estate near Minsk, Russian Empire, in a noble family.
+Czechowicz was born on October 2, 1876, in his family real estate near Minsk, Russian Empire, in a noble family.
 He graduated from Law Faculty at Saint Petersburg State University, after which took a job in a bank at Riga.
 In 1905, he began working for the local Russian tax chamber.
 In 1917, the chamber was evacuated to Tartu, and in 1918, Czechowicz returned to newly restored Poland.
 In 1919, he was employed by the Treasury Office of Civilian Government of the Eastern Territories.
 He then was manager of tax chamber in Brest.
 Transferred to Warsaw, in 1925 he was named manager of Department of Taxes and the State Treasury.